-As of December 31, 2017, the UDS division's patent portfolio contained 11 patents consisting of one patent in the United States, eight patents in the European Union and Japan and two patents in both Israel and the rest of the world.
+As of December 31, 2018, the UDS division's patent portfolio contained 11 granted patents consisting of one patent in the United States, eight patents in the European Union and Japan and two patents in both Israel and the rest of the world.
 They belong to five groups of patents covering key technologies relating to ESWL systems and associated software capabilities.
-The patent covering the ultrasound localization system is also in the examination process in the United States.
 The UDS division's patents cover both piezoelectric and electroconductive technologies associated to ESWL generator, localization systems and device design.
 The UDS division's ongoing R&D objectives in ESWL are to further increase the clinical efficacy, the cost-effectiveness and the ease of use of its products to make them accessible to wider patient and user populations.